 What is a listen server

-- The host player may have a large latency advantage over the remote players.
+- Listen servers grant the host player a large latency advantage over other players.

-- The server, i.e. the game ceases to exist when the host player leaves the game.
+- The server will cease to exist when host player leaves the game.

-- Doesn't require special infrastructure or forward planning to set up.
-This makes them common use for LAN parties because latency and bandwidth issues aren't a concern.
+- Don't require any special infrastructure or forward planning to set up, which makes them common at LAN parties where latency and bandwidth issues aren't a concern.

 When to use a listen server architecture

-In contrast to dedicated servers, listen servers are cheaper without the need to run dedicated authoritative servers for a game.
-Often, the listen server approach is chosen to avoid setting up a system to orchestrate the game server fleet.
+Listen servers are also much cheaper then dedicated servers because there is no need to run dedicated authoritative servers for your game.
+Often developers chose a listen server approach because they don't want to deal with setting up a system which orchestrates their game server fleet.

-Valheim by Iron Gate Studio is a listen server game with a persistent world.
-The host has a separate save game for playing with a group of friends versus when playing alone.
-It may not be ideal, but it works.
+Valheim is a listen server game with a persistent world.
+The host has a save game when a group of friends want to play together the host needs to start the world from that save.
+It's not ideal, but it works.